larsaars/spotify_song_downloader/README.md

 ## DISCLAIMER

-I [THE AUTHOR] is not responsible for any illegal acts commited by using this code.
+I [THE AUTHOR] am not responsible for any illegal acts commited by using this code.